 The Research Paper(s) and all communication must be in English language only.

-Published article(s) reference of CS in other manuscript(s) for citation should be use in this format;
+Published article(s) reference of Creative Space (Creat.
+Sp.) in other manuscript(s) for citation should be use in this format;

-[Name of the author with initials, name of journal in italic(CS), volume bold, page number and the year of publication]
+[Name of the author with initials, name of journal in italic(Creat.
+Sp.), volume bold, page number and the year of publication]